microsoftgraph/msgraph-sdk-powershell/src/Mail/beta/docs/Update-MgBetaUserMessage.md

 # Update-MgBetaUserMessage

 ## SYNOPSIS
-Update the properties of a message object.
+Update the properties of an eventMessage object.
+This API is available in the following national cloud deployments.

 ## SYNTAX